massoncheg/forgejo-docs/docs/admin/installation-binary.md

   is limited to 3MB per file, and 5 files at once.
-To increase it, under the `[repository]` section, add a `[repository.upload]` section with a line like `FILE_MAX_SIZE = 4095` (that would be 4095MB, about 4GB) and `MAX FILES = 20` It'll look somehow like this:
+To increase it, under the `[repository]` section, add a `[repository.upload]` section with a line like `FILE_MAX_SIZE = 4095` (that would be 4095MB, about 4GB) and `MAX FILES = 20` It'll look somewhat like this:

   ```ini
   ...